UniversalDevicesInc-PG3/udi-poly-notification/README.md

         - Send Message
           - Send the message selected on this node
         - Send Sys Short
-          - Send the Sys Short message selected on this node
+          - Send the Sys Short message selected on this node [See Section Below](#short-custom-content)

 ### Notify Nodes